 Logitp= logp1 - p

 As an example, the connection between the condition of the rubber seals and the temperature during the space shuttle accident in 1986 is investigated.
-The data is contained in the SMPracticals package, which must be installed and loaded beforehand.
+The data are contained in the SMPracticals package, which must be installed and loaded beforehand.

 > install.packages("SMPracticals")